oovm/cargo-tools/projects/cargo-workspace/readme.md

 cargo workspace publish --dry-run
 ```

+This shows what would be published without actually publishing anything.

 ### Skip already published projects

 ```bash
 cargo workspace publish --skip-published
 ```

+This checks if each package is already published and skips those that are.

 ### Use a publish token